 Our Strategic Directions for the next five years include:

 - Market effectively to all stakeholders

 Founded in 1978 as a displaced homemakers program through state legislation, Women, Work, and Community is the only statewide women’s economic development organization in Maine.
-We are organized into six regions and serve all 16 Maine counties from 10 Centers and 8 outreach sites.
+We are organized into six regions and serve all 16 Maine counties from 9 centers and outreach sites.